servo/servo.org/README.md

 To avoid false positives, be sure to step through each replacement rather than using Replace All.

+If you’re using Visual Studio Code or Sublime Text:

 - Replace `@([0-9A-Za-z_.-]+)` with `[@$1](https://github.com/$1)`
 - Replace ` #([0-9]+)` with ` [#$1](https://github.com/servo/servo/pull/$1)`
 - Replace ` ([0-9A-Za-z_.-]+)#([0-9]+)` with ` [$1#$2](https://github.com/servo/$1/pull/$2)`